Own-Data-Privateer/hoardy-adb/README.md

 ## Usage notes

-Giving an encrypted `INPUT_AB_FILE` as input, not specifying `--passphrase` or `--passfile`, and not having a file named `{INPUT_AB_FILE with ".ab" or ".adb" extension replaced with ".passphrase.txt"}` in the same directory will case the passphrase to be read interactively from the tty.
+Giving an encrypted `INPUT_AB_FILE` as input, not specifying `--passphrase` or `--passfile`, and not having a file named `{INPUT_AB_FILE with ".ab" or ".adb" extension replaced with ".passphrase.txt"}` in the same directory will cause the passphrase to be read interactively from the tty.

 ## Examples